stumpsyn/policies/citizen_code_of_conduct.md

 We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues--online and in-person--as well as in all one-on-one communications pertaining to community business.

-This Code of Conduct may be applied to behavior that has occured or is occuring outside of community venues if such behavior has the potential to hinder safe and welcoming spaces within the community.
+This code of conduct and its related procedures also applies to unacceptable behavior occuring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.

 ## 9. Contact info